noi-techpark/odh-docs/source/datasets.rst

    |cc0| or |bysa|, a user will be able to retrieve from each dataset
    only those data that are distributed as :strong:`Open Data`.

-At the date of writing, only datasets about the Mobility and Tourism domains are available; the available datasets in each domain are listed below.
+At the date of writing, datasets about the Mobility and Tourism domains are available; the available datasets in each domain are listed below.